New Democratic Party of Manitoba: Selinger government

-After leading the party for over two decades, Doer retired as Premier and leader of the NDP on 27 August 2009 and was named Canadian Ambassador to the United States the next day.
+After leading the party for over two decades, Doer retired as premier and leader of the NDP on 27 August 2009.
+The following day, Stephen Harper, the prime minister of Canada, nominated him to become Canadian Ambassador to the United States.
 Following Doer's retirement, Finance Minister Greg Selinger became leader of the party at the leadership convention in October 2009.
 Despite gloomy predictions, Selinger led the NDP to its fourth straight majority government in the October 2011 general election, surpassing Doer's record and winning 37 seats.